zonemaster/zonemaster-gui/docs/TranslationGuide.md

 ### zonemaster.conf-example

-In the Apache example configuration, `zonemaster.conf-exampel`, update the rewrite rules and conditions to add the new language.
+In the Apache example configuration, `zonemaster.conf-example`, update the rewrite rules and conditions to add the new language.

 Identify the three places in `zonemaster.conf-exampel` where there is a list of